Acupunctures neurological mechanisms

 Which is nice.

 Another four exciting phrases are synaptic plasticity, increased neurotrophic factors, anti-apoptosis and cell proliferation.
 Essentially these all chalk up to increased growth and repair in the brain and nervous system as a whole.
 Apoptosis is the process of cell death that can be caused by a wide variety of issues, whereas all of the others are to do with cell development or growth.
 Again, we see acupuncture working both sides of the equation in order to benefit the nervous system.
 These mechanisms are very useful for the reduction and prevention of the above mentioned diseases.
-They can also be useful for repair of the nervous system, for instance, after stroke.
-This is something that we don’t see acupuncture used for as regularly in the UK, but it is common place in China, there are even whole in-patient hospitals devoted to stroke rehabilitation through acupuncture, herbal medicine and physio.
+They can also be useful for repair of the nervous system.
+This is something that we don’t see acupuncture used for as regularly in the UK, but it is common place in China, there are even whole in-patient hospitals devoted to stroke rehabilitation through acupuncture, herbal medicine and physiotherapy.

 Indeed, the study goes on to mention the benefits of acupuncture for stroke;